tracy-o/learning-day/docs/architecture/multi-stack-belfrage.md

 - https://jira.dev.bbc.co.uk/browse/RESFRAME-3400
     - Original Multistack ticket.
 Contains list of required updated areas.
 - https://confluence.dev.bbc.co.uk/display/BELFRAGE/Creating+new+Belfrage+stacks
-    -More documentation relating to creating a stack.
+    - More documentation relating to creating a stack.

 Some necessary considerations for creating a new stack: